scarsty/mlcc/readme.md

 INIReader<CaseInsensitivityCompare, CaseInsensitivityCompare> ini;
 ```

-Sometimes, if you want to ignore the underlines in the key string, you should declare a new class like this:
+Sometimes, if you want to ignore the underlines in the key string, you should declare a new class like this first:

 ```c++
 struct NoUnderlineCompare